The Hofburg formed the original centre of the Habsburg court, where the Imperial family lived, worked and ruled (and ate 13-course dinners).

 (Not the only place you’ll find gold and statuary)

-Located in the old town at the centre of Vienna, the Hofburg area covers a collection of formerly imperial and court buildings occupied by the ruling Habsburg dynasty between the 13th and early 20th centuries.
+Located in the old town at the centre of Vienna, the Hofburg area covers a collection of former imperial and court buildings occupied by the ruling Habsburg dynasty between the 13th and early 20th centuries.

 (Where empresses and emperors once lived)

-In normal circumstances, the tour would also include the Silver Collection (Silberkammer), which presents Imperial porcelain, crockery, cutlery, cooking utensils, and (astonishing) table décor.
-However, the Silberkammer is closed for the foreseeable future for renovation work; check locally for reopening dates.
+In normal circumstances, the Sisi Museum tour would also include the Silver Collection (Silberkammer), which presents Imperial porcelain, crockery, cutlery, cooking utensils, and table décor.

-The Spanish Riding School
+Spanish Riding School

 (Entrance to the Spanische Reitschule)